 Collie Odell (C.O.)
 Wynne

-Collie Odell Wynne, 95, departed this life on Friday, January 20, at Heritage Pointe surrounded by his family.
-Mr. Wynne was born on June 19, 1921, to the late Aubrey Austin and Irene Young Wynne in Elkton, Tennessee.
+Collie Odell Wynne, 95, departed this life on Friday, Jan.
+20, at Heritage Pointe surrounded by his family.
+Mr. Wynne was born on June 19, 1921, to the late Aubrey Austin and Irene Young Wynne in Elkton, Tenn.

 Start the conversation, or Read more at Herald-Citizen.